 Shelley Ryan comes to St Joseph’s after spending 25 years in the Ballarat Diocese.
-She has overseen the construction of Stage one and is about to embark on the Second Stage of St Joseph’s.
-The school started with 127 students in January 2021 and sits currently at 211 students.
+She has overseen the construction of Stage one and is about to complete the Second Stage of St Joseph’s PS.
+The school started with 127 students in January 2021 and sits currently at 295 students.

 In establishing a vision for St Joseph’s, Shelley will look to build a school that actions courage, kindness, respect and responsibility, serving students and the wider community.

 When it comes to recruiting teachers for the school Shelley seeks courageous and innovative educators who really see their students for who they are and the strengths they bring, with the pursuit of enabling each child to reach their fullest potential, without limitation.